-I recently had a letter from a Salvation Army pastor, Major Graham Brooke-Smith about the KJO issue.
-Let me just say that I know Major Graham (hereafter referred to as @pastor G) as a sincere, born-again child of God.
+I recently had a letter from a Salvation Army pastor, a Major Graham, about the KJO issue.
+Let me just say that I know Major Graham (hereafter referred to as “Pastor G”) as a sincere, born-again child of God.
 Unfortunately being sincere doesn’t always mean one is right.
 He was responding to a letter wherein I highlighted some problems we have with the ESV (although one finds similar problems in all the modern Bible translations).
 Since many hold to similar anti KJO arguments I wish to respond publicly.
 To make reading easier I shall put what I originally said in blue, pastor G response in black and my response to him in red.

 SCHOLARSHIP OF MODERN TRANSLATIONS